AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 ```
 conda env export --no-build > environment.yml
 ```
+This `environment.yml` file will be used to recreate the `conda environment` inside the Docker container.
 This repository includes an example `environment.yml`

 # What should my code structure be like ?

-Please follow the structure documented in the included `run.py` to adapt your already existing code to the required structure for this round.
+Please follow the structure documented in the included [run.py](https://github.com/crowdAI/nips2018-ai-for-prosthetics-round2-starter-kit/blob/master/run.py) to adapt your already existing code to the required structure for this round.

 ## Important Concepts